bencbartlett/Overmind/README.md

 Screeps is an [MMO strategy game for programmers](https://screeps.com/).
 The core objective is to expand your colony; to control your units, you write code in JavaScript (or a transpiled language).
 The units run in real-time even when you aren't actively playing the game.

 This is the AI system I have been developing for Screeps, themed loosely on the [Zerg's swarm intelligence](http://starcraft.wikia.com/wiki/Overlord) from Starcraft.
-Creep activities in each colony are prioritized and managed by a central `Overlord` object, which handles task assignment, reacts to stimuli with `objectives` and `directives`, and manages spawner activity through the `hatchery` object.

-Overmind is unaffiliated with the thematically-similar and more recent Overlords alliance.
+Creeps belong to [Colonies](https://github.com/bencbartlett/Overmind/blob/master/src/Colony.ts), which have several [Hive Clusters](https://github.com/bencbartlett/Overmind/blob/master/src/hiveClusters/HiveCluster.ts).
+Creep actions for a given process are orchestrated by [Overlords](https://github.com/bencbartlett/Overmind/blob/master/src/overlords/Overlord.ts).
+The colony [Overseer](https://github.com/bencbartlett/Overmind/blob/master/src/Overseer.ts) places [Directives](https://github.com/bencbartlett/Overmind/blob/master/src/directives/Directive.ts) to adapt to stimuli.

 ### We're on slack!
 Found something you like, hate, or find confusing?
 Join the discussion on Slack in the [#overmind](https://screeps.slack.com/messages/overmind) channel!

-### Another rewrite
-I've added a lot of changes recently and they don't all play well with each other.
-I have a lot of ideas and finally a large chunk of free time, so over the next few weeks I'll be doing a third rewrite of the AI which I plan to result in version 1.0.
-Stay tuned for more!

 ### Using Overmind as your AI
-If you're new to screeps, I wouldn't recommend using Overmind; most of the fun of the game is programming your own AI and watching your code run like a well-oiled machine!
+If you're new to screeps, I wouldn't recommend using Overmind out of the box; most of the fun of the game is programming your own AI and watching your code run like a well-oiled machine!
 However, when I first started playing Screeps and was looking for inspiration in other codebases, I was frustrated by a general lack of documentation and readibility, so Overmind was programmed with this in mind; it might be a good resource to reference when coding your first AI!

-If you do want to use Overmind as-is, it "should" work right out of the box, although the codebase is under a lot of development right now, so I might have broken something.
-If it seems I have, please [submit an issue](https://github.com/bencbartlett/Overmind/issues/new) and I'll try to fix it.
+If you do want to use Overmind as-is, it "should" work right out of the box.
+However, if you find something broken, please [submit an issue](https://github.com/bencbartlett/Overmind/issues/new) and I'll try to fix it.

 ### Installation
 Overmind uses the [`screeps-typescript-starter v3.0`](https://github.com/screepers/screeps-typescript-starter) installation and deployment scripts.
 Setting up the code base is simple with `npm`.
 To install, navigate to the Overmind root directory and run